Tbanks9/Reactathon/readme.md

   ## Key Learnings

-  React was a fairly new technology to us at this time, so not being afriad to try things and make mistakes was a big key learning.
+  React was a fairly new technology to us at this time, so not being afraid to try things and make mistakes was a big key learning.
 Since we had less than two days to complete this project, we had to quickly decide what was a priority and what wasn't.
 I learnt a lot about how to effectively manage my time, and how to communicate with my partner when something was beginning to look unrealistic, or was taking too much valuable time.

   ---